BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Mark.md

 ### I. Setting (1–2)
 - Jesus is introduced as the Isaianic Servant, the Word with authority, inaugurating the new Exodus.
-- His authority extends from teaching to healing, forgiving sins, and redefining Sabbath rest.
+- His authority extends from teaching to healing, forgiving sins, and fulfilling Sabbath rest (cf. Ex.
+31:13).
 - The people marvel, while leaders begin to question.

-**Contribution:** Establishes Jesus as the fulfillment of Isaiah 40, the eternal Word that never fades, and introduces the conflict with Jewish leadership.
+**Contribution:** Establishes Jesus as the fulfillment of Isaiah 40, the eternal restful Word that never fades, and introduces the conflict with Jewish leadership.

 ---

 ### II.
 Conflict (3:1–30)
 - Leaders reject Jesus, plotting His death and accusing Him of operating by Beelzebul.
 - In contrast, Jesus appoints a remnant of twelve to be with Him and to proclaim the Word.
-- These form the new family: those who do the will of God.
+- These form the new family in "the house": those who do the will of God.

 **Contribution:** Frames Israel’s rejection as the setting for a Spirit-empowered remnant to emerge.